Why do you need an adoption-competent therapist?

 Live outside of the Washington D.C. area?

-Browse our online Directory of Adoption-Competent Professionals by state to view personal bios and contact information for adoption competent therapists across the country who have graduated from C.A.S.E.’s rigorous Training for Adoption Competency (TAC) program.
+Browse our online Directory of Adoption-Competent Professionals by state to view personal bios and contact information for adoption-competent therapists across the country who have graduated from C.A.S.E.’s rigorous Training for Adoption Competency (TAC) program.

 What adjunct services does C.A.S.E. provide with counseling?

-Children and adolescents often benefit from a combination of therapy and effective medications to treat the difficulties they are experiencing including anxiety/depression, mood disorders, ADHD, etc. C.A.S.E. is pleased to partner with the Children’s National Health Center to provide medication evaluation and management.
+Children and adolescents often benefit from a combination of therapy and effective medications to treat the difficulties they are experiencing including anxiety/depression, mood disorders, ADHD, etc. C.A.S.E. is pleased to partner with Children’s National Health System to provide medication evaluation and management.
 Read more about our partnership and the medication management services that C.A.S.E. offers.